On the Numerical Solution of Fourth-Order Linear Two-Point Boundary Value Problems: Introduction

 where $c(x)$ is the stiffness of the beam, and $f(x)$ is an external force applied to the beam \cite{gere-mechanics-1984}.
 One-dimensional equations also arise from separation-of-variables for higher-dimensional problems, such as vibration of plates \cite{courant-methods-1937}.
 A notable fourth-order operator on the unbounded domain $[0,\infty)$ is defined by:

 This operator arises in many applications because it commutes with the truncated Laplace transform composed with its adjoint \cite{grunbaum1, grunbaum2}.
-It is useful when working with the family of decaying exponential functions, and has been the subject of recent investigation \cite{roy-thesis,lederman-laplace-i,lederman-laplace-ii}.
+It is useful when working with the family of decaying exponential functions, and has been the subject of recent investigation \cite{roy-thesis,lederman-laplace-i,lederman-laplace-ii, lederman2017lower}.

-Existing methods for solving fourth-order boundary value problems of the form \eqref{eq:main_prob}--\eqref{bdry4} employ finite difference or finite element schemes.
-To obtain the solution on $m$ nodes, these methods involve solving an $O(m)$-by-$O(m)$ banded system of linear equations.
+One standard approach to solving fourth-order boundary value problems of the form \eqref{eq:main_prob}--\eqref{bdry4} is to employ a finite difference or finite element scheme.
+To obtain the solution on $m$ nodes, such a method involves solving an $O(m)$-by-$O(m)$ banded system of linear equations.
 While the solution can be obtained with asymptotic cost $O(m)$, the discretizations used introduce a condition number of size $O(m^4)$ \cite{strang-fem-2008}.
 The resulting loss of accuracy in the solution is entirely due to the choice of discretization, and is not a result of the conditioning inherent to the problem \eqref{eq:main_prob}--\eqref{bdry4}.
+Other methods have also been proposed for this class of problems, including the use of the spectral method \cite{olver2013fast}, the spectral-Galerkin method \cite{shen1995efficient}, and the Sinc-Galerkin method \cite{smith1991sinc}.

-This paper proposes an algorithm for the solution of \eqref{eq:main_prob}--\eqref{bdry4} that maintains the $O(m)$ running time of finite element and finite difference schemes, but is as accurate as the problem allows.
-Our method centers on expressing the solution $\phi$ in the form
+Most directly relevant to our present work are those algorithms based on reformulating the differential equation \eqref{eq:main_prob}--\eqref{bdry4} as an integral equation, such as the method contained in \cite{driscoll2010automatic}.
+The integral equation approach centers on expressing the solution $\phi$ in the form

 where $G_0(x,t)$ is the Green's function for the biharmonic equation $\phi^{(4)} = f$ with zero boundary values; $\psi_\alpha$ is a third degree polynomial with the desired boundary values; and $\sigma = \phi^{(4)}$ is the new function to be solved for.
 The key observation is that the function $\sigma$ can be expressed as the solution to a second-kind integral equation.
 While direct discretizations of the differential equation \eqref{eq:main_prob}--\eqref{bdry4} are ill-conditioned, second-kind integral equations can be stably discretized.
 More precisely, the values of $\sigma$ on a grid of points is expressible as the solution to a linear system whose condition number does not markedly exceed the condition number of the original continuous problem.